u3a-siteworks-development/u3a-siteworks-core/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
-= 1.1.2 =
+* Bug 1055: add support for Excerpts when defining Group and Venue custom post types = 1.1.2 =
 * Bug 1048: venue not initialised in shortcode u3agrouplist
 * Bug 1046: u3a group list properties panel does not initially show Sort Order option